durtal/betfaiR/README.md

 **coming soon** (hopefully)

-This package isn't complete, still unable to use the package to place a bet.
-I will definitely add this functionality in time, but when I am unsure.
+This package still requires some work, but you can use it to place a bet with the `placeOrders` method.
+I don't recommend placing any huge bets with this, I am testing with small stakes, so any issues you encounter let me know.

 #### Installation